Wednesday, September 02, 2020

 This has popped into my awareness just at the right moment.
 It is Richard Strauss' Ariadne auf Naxos from the Wienerstaatsoper, 2017, and can be found on Opera on Video.
 My copy has no subtitles.
 We begin with this wonderful view of the rich man's garden and progress to the artists' dressing room.
 Everyone does their own makeup.

 I'm here for Lise Davidsen, of course.
 In the opening scene Rachel Frenkel earns a mention.
 She is an excellent Komponist, who appears only at the beginning.
 Originally this opera consisted of only the second act which appeared after a play by Moliere.
 In our production she appears around the set in the second half.
 She accompanies Zerbinetta on the piano for her big aria and composes a cadenza for her while she sings.
-Cute.
+This is a logical addition to the staging.

 Complaining.
 The voice/orchestra balance is terrible.
 In the second half the purported audience is shown at the rear of the stage.
 This would be the rich man and his guests.
 The singers all turn towards us, of course, which seems rude.
 The set for the second half is grand pianos thrown all around.
 One realizes that if everything was changed at the last minute, it would all be exactly as chaotic as this staging.